 Elementary Strings – The nineteenth Season

-Established in 1998, Elementary Strings (ES) is an after-school program for violin, viola, and cello in Santa Fe Public Schools.
-ES operates in four satellite schools around the city, but is open to all children in the Santa Fe area.
-The curriculum is based on the Suzuki Method, but adapted to serve students in a group-class rather than in a private-lesson setting, and to serve students whose parental support may be less available than in the standard Suzuki model.
+Established in 1998, Elementary Strings (ES) is an after-school program for violin, viola, and cello held at various Santa Fe Public Schools.
+ES classes are presented in site schools around the city, but are open to all children in the Santa Fe area.
+The program curriculum is based on the Suzuki Method, but adapted to serve students in a group-class rather than in a private-lesson setting, and to serve students whose parental support may be less available than in the standard Suzuki model.
 The program is designed as a feeder to not only SFYSA's Orchestras, but also to the middle and high school orchestras of Santa Fe Public Schools.

 the elementary strings curriculum

 Students move through three Levels of classes within Elementary Strings.
 Levels I and II are structured as group classes, whose enrollment may range from 4 to 12 students.
-Level III is the Elementary String Orchestra, which serves as a transition to the more traditional orchestra-and-private-lesson format.
-After graduating from Level III, students join the SFYSA Orchestra program.
-ES graduates who old enough and enrolled in a Santa Fe Public School also join their school orchestra.
+Level III is the Prelude String Orchestra, which serves as a transition to the more traditional orchestra-and-private-lesson format.
+After graduating from Level III, students may go on to join the SFYSA Intermezzo String Orchestra.
+ES graduates who are old enough and enrolled in a Santa Fe Public School also join their school orchestra.

 LEVEL I: BEGINNING STRINGS